AAEAC

-Being stranded by a car that won’t start is inconvenient at the best of times.
-Worse yet, modern cars are filled with electronics that can make it difficult to diagnose the problem.
+Being stranded by a car that won’t start is inconvenient at the best of times, and it can be even more frustrating when your car won’t start but the lights come on.
+Modern cars are filled with electronics that can make it difficult to diagnose the problem, but this common issue usually indicates there’s something wrong with the starter or ignition.

 In most cases, you’ll need professional help to deal with a car that won’t start.
-A qualified auto electrician will be able to isolate and repair the issue, so you can get your day back on track.
+A qualified auto electrician technician will be able to isolate and repair the issue, so you can get your day back on track.

 One of the ways we do that is by assessing the other electrical systems on a car.
 The car won’t start, but do the lights work?
 How about the other accessories?
 Does anything happen when the key is turned?
+These things all help us figure out what’s going on.

-If your lights come on but the car won’t start, that’s a good sign something is wrong with the starter or ignition.
 In this article we’ll explore the issue in more detail and see how you can narrow down the problem.

 Top Reasons Your Car Won’t Start